linuxneo69/Test/GCO-FAQ.md

+This documentation is designed for high-level architectural alignment while providing the ground-level detail needed for a successful Go-Live.

+---

-# 📄 Confluence: Hybrid Observability Strategic Integration & Validation Plan
+# 📄 Confluence: Hybrid Observability Strategic Integration & Validation

 **Document Status:** 🟢 DRAFT FOR ARCHITECTURAL REVIEW